-Last night a Sydney inner-city mum cashed in a lazy $107.5 million in prize money after winning division one of the Thursday night Powerball jackpot.
+Earlier this year, a Sydney inner-city mum cashed in a lazy $107.5 million in prize money after winning division one of a Thursday night Powerball jackpot in January.

 $107,575,649.08, to be exact, making it the biggest single lottery win in Australian history.